 “Complaint” means an expression of dissatisfaction or grievance made by a Customer, but does not include a request for information.
 A Complaint is not a Billing Dispute.

-- Any charge recorded on an Invoice (the subject of a Billing Dispute) which is not submitted in accordance with this Procedure is payable in full to Maru Telecoms by the Due Date of the Invoice.
+- Any charge recorded on an Invoice (the subject of a Billing Dispute) which is not submitted in accordance with this Procedure is payable in full to Maru Africa by the Due Date of the Invoice.

 - For the avoidance of doubt the parties acknowledge and agree that: